-Speaking of refined… I love industrial design, and I’m so happy it’s still sticking around.
+Speaking of refined… I love industrial design, and I’m so happy it’s sticking around.
 But moderation is key to pulling off industrial style well.
-If you live in a converted warehouse, feel free to go all-out, but if not, you can still bring an industrial vibe to less industrial spaces by pairing industrial pieces – like the oversized floor lamp below – with softer furnishings and decor.
+If you live in a converted warehouse, feel free to go all-out, but if not, you can still bring an industrial vibe in by pairing industrial pieces – like the oversized floor lamp below – with softer furnishings and decor.

-Industrial design mixes well with a whole range of styles, from modern to mid-century to traditional (like the ornate basin below set atop a welded metal base).
+Industrial design mixes well with a wide range of styles, from modern to mid-century to traditional.
+Pair it with a delicate contrasting style, like the ornate basin below set on a welded metal base, for a striking aesthetic.

 I’ve talked a lot about my love for concrete – a trend which is more prominent on the high street than it was at the design events.
 But other textural stone finishes capture the same vibe, like the two lamp bases below.
 And can I just give a shout out to that gloriously sculptural wooden lamp base?
 I’ve been lusting after it for literally years.
 If I had a spare six hundred quid, it’d be mine in a heartbeat.

 The leaning toward moody interiors also, I think, takes some inspiration from industrial design.
 The kitchen below pairs dark upper cabinets with raw wood on the lower cabinets and island work top, combined with more traditional finishes.

 Mixing metals has been an interior design trend for a while, but it’s not going anywhere, especially in lighting.